CIOSC/CAS-Digital-Trust/README.md

 ## Certification Sub-Scopes

+Due to the complexity of digital trust and evolving nature of the area, it is recognized that certifications may be relevant in multiple domains.
+Depending on the size and risk level of the applying organization and the resulting class level assigned (see Class Levels section), organizations may be required to demonstrate trust in more than one domain.
+However, organizations are not limited to the domains in their assigned class levels and are welcome to apply for as many sub-scopes as they deem appropriate.
+Each sub-scope achieved by an organization will be displayed on their certificate as per the terms of use.

 To facilitate the broad area of digital trust, yet allow for specialization, the certifications, include **sub-scopes** which correspond to a practice area or an operating domain of the applying party.
 As thes different area require different expertise, requirements and regulatory considerations, the sub-scopes are intended to demonstrate the applying parties’ established level of trust in their field.

 Domains that are defined as sub-scopes, include, but are not limited to:

-* Digital Identity
+* Digital Idenity]
+* Data governance
+* Open Banking
 * Cybersecurity
-* Data governance
 * Sustainability (Green IT)
 * Technology Ethics
 * Artificial Intelligence

-Due to the complexity of digital trust and evolving nature of the area, it is recognized that certifications may be relevant in multiple domains.
-Depending on the size and risk level of the applying organization and the resulting class level assigned (see Class Levels section), organizations may be required to demonstrate trust in more than one domain.
-However, organizations are not limited to the domains in their assigned class levels and are welcome to apply for as many sub-scopes as they deem appropriate.
-Each sub-scope achieved by an organization will be displayed on their certificate as per the terms of use.
+For more details please go to the [Profiles Overview Page](./scheme/profiles/profiles-overview.md)

 ## Certification Tailoring